Modern Love: Ranking season 1 episodes from best to worst

 5. Episode 8: "The Race Grows Sweeter Near Its Final Lap"

 Since it's the finale, this episode tries to make a Big Statement About Love by delivering a twist of sorts in the final minutes (I won't spoil it), but the A-plot stands on its own.
 Jane Alexander plays Margot, an older woman mourning the loss of her husband, Kenji (James Saito).
 It's a bittersweet tale of late-in-life love.

 6. Episode 6: "So He Looked Like Dad.
 It Was Just Dinner, Right?"

-I’ll be honest: This one only ranked so high due to the presence of Julia Garner, who recently won an Emmy for Ozark and was also spectacular in Bravo’s Dirty John.
-Here she plays Maddy, a young woman who grew up with an absent father and now carries a host of daddy-related issues throughout her day-to-day life.
-She develops a non-sexual crush on Peter (Shea Whigham), an older man at her workplace — and things get ever more cringeworthy from there.
+I'll be honest: This one only ranked so high due to the presence of Julia Garner, who won an Emmy for Ozark and was also spectacular in Bravo's Dirty John.
+Here she plays Maddy, a young woman who grew up with an absent father and then carried a host of daddy-related issues throughout her day-to-day life.
+She developed a non-sexual crush on Peter (Shea Whigham), an older man at her workplace — and things got even more cringeworthy from there.

 7. Episode 4: "Rallying to Keep the Game Alive"

 Oh, what a disappointment.
-Tina Fey and John Slattery are usually immensely likable, but even they can’t save this story of unhappily-married people who turn to tennis… not to save their marriage, per se, but the sport makes their union tolerable.
-It’s grim and depressing.
+Tina Fey and John Slattery are usually immensely likable, but even they couldn't save this story of unhappily-married people who turned to tennis…not to save their marriage, per se, but the sport made their union tolerable.
+It's grim and depressing.

 8. Episode 5: "At the Hospital, an Interlude of Clarity"

 A hot woman (Sofia Boutella) and a slightly-less-hot man (John Gallagher Jr.) spend the night in the hospital after a date-night mishap.
-A lot of talking and freshman-year soul sharing ensues.
-By the end of the 30 minutes, even Boutella’s character is asleep.
+A lot of talking and freshman-year soul sharing ensued.
+By the end of the 30 minutes, even Boutella's character was asleep.